What is it? Why would I flip my class?

 Academic Video powered by Panopto also allows you to upload videos that you already have and even record and upload video content from mobile devices.

-Videos hosted in Panopto can be easily shared with students through Blackboard.
+Videos hosted in Panopto can be easily shared with students through Canvas.
 You can also build quizzes directly into your videos and receive detailed logs of student views.

 For more specific assistance, including adding handwriting to your videos, please contact Ryan at the GMCTL.